Daniel N. Marx

 Admissions Massachusetts New York District of Columbia D. Mass.
 D.D.C.
 S.D.N.Y.
 E.D.N.Y.
 1st Cir.
 D.C.
 Cir.
 U.S. Supreme Court

-Before launching the boutique law firm, Fick & Marx LLP, Daniel ("Dan") Marx worked as a litigator in three preeminent large law firms: Foley Hoag LLP in Boston; Williams & Connolly in Washington D.C., and Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York.
+Before launching the boutique law firm, Fick & Marx LLP, Daniel Marx worked as a litigator in three preeminent large law firms: Foley Hoag LLP in Boston; Williams & Connolly in Washington D.C., and Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York.
 Most recently, Dan was a partner in the Litigation Department at Foley Hoag, where he worked primarily in the White Collar Crimes and Government Investigations Practice Group.

 Throughout his career, Dan has aggressively and effectively represented a wide range of companies, non-profit institutions, senior executives and other individuals in criminal, regulatory and civil matters.
 He has substantial experience in the financial services, health care, pharmaceutical and technology industries as well as with public and private academic institutions.
 Dan has obtained jury verdicts in state and federal court for clients as both defendants and plaintiffs.
 He has successfully represented clients on appeal, including reversing federal and state convictions.
 Dan has also assisted clients with confidential internal investigations and provided strategic advice concerning compliance matters.

-During more than a decade in private law firms, Dan has maintained an active pro bono practice, defending indigent criminal defendants and civil rights plaintiffs.
-Over the past four years, along with the ACLU of Massachusetts, Dan represented petitioners who were wrongfully convicted of state drug offenses due to the criminal misconduct of ex-chemist Annie Dookhan in the Hinton state drug lab.
-That litigation culminated in an order by the Massachusetts Supreme Judicial Court vacating more than 20,000 tainted drug convictions, the largest mass dismissal of wrongful convictions in U.S. legal history.
+During nearly two decades in private law firms, Dan has maintained an active pro bono practice, defending indigent criminal defendants and civil rights plaintiffs.
+Over the past four years, along with the ACLU of Massachusetts, Dan represented petitioners who were wrongfully convicted of state drug offenses due to the criminal misconduct of two ex-chemists in state drug labs.
+That litigation culminated in an order by the Massachusetts Supreme Judicial Court vacating approximately 40,000 tainted drug convictions, the largest mass dismissal of wrongful convictions in U.S. legal history.

 Dan served as a judicial law clerk to the Honorable Reena Raggi on the U.S. Court of Appeals for the Second Circuit and to the Honorable Allyne Ross on the U.S. District Court for the Eastern District of New York.